peterhinch/micropython-async/v3/docs/TUTORIAL.md

 suited to applications where one or more of a group of tasks is subject to runtime exceptions.
 A `TaskGroup` is instantiated in an asynchronous context manager.
 The `TaskGroup` instantiates member tasks.
-When all have run to completion the context manager terminates.
+When all have run to completion, the context manager terminates.
 Return values from member tasks cannot be retrieved.
 Results should be passed in other ways such as via bound variables, queues etc.